Defending the rights of people with albinism from the grassroots to the world stage

 At Standing Voice, we believe ‘advocacy’ means more than the simple dissemination of information, or the top-down distribution of educational literature.
 Advocacy is a larger and more interactive process, through which emotional responses to albinism are altered, and communities and states are engaged, enabled and empowered to produce their own solutions to the challenges facing those with the condition.
 Our advocacy is interactive and holistic, defending the rights of persons with albinism across a number of intersecting arenas.
 Our international advocacy gives diplomatic urgency to this issue around the world; our national advocacy influences policy and service development, alleviating community ostracism; our local advocacy transforms perceptions of albinism from the ground up.
 At international, national and local levels our activities reframe the conversation around albinism and instigate lasting change.

-We've held 93 international advocacy events in the last 3 years
+We've held 93 international advocacy events over the last 8 years

 Attended our most recent series of performance-based advocacy events